 4. Kitty Hawk

-Kitty Hawk is located just north of Kill Devil Hills, and if you are driving along the highway 158, with its big box stores and shops, you could be forgiven for not noticing that you are in a new town.
+Kitty Hawk is located just north of Kill Devil Hills, and if you are driving along Highway 158, with its big box stores and shops, you could be forgiven for not noticing that you are in a new town.
 Kitty Hawk is the place where Orville and Wilbur Wright first managed to fly.
-Just south of town you'll find the impressive Wright Brothers National Memorial.
+Just south of town, you'll find the impressive Wright Brothers National Memorial.

 The beach at Kitty Hawk is long and wide with golden brown sand, ideal for long beach walks.
 Similar in nature to Nags Head, most of the services are along the main highway.
 Here, you'll find an extensive assortment of family restaurants, mini golf, a Children's Museum, and beach shops.